-Ecology drought response committee continues to monitor water supplies in Washington
+Ecology drought response committee to monitor winter water supplies in Washington

 The process of a drought declaration